medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.0.md

 **Use**

 The value set for healthcare facility type code represents the allowed values for the type of organizational setting of the clinical encounter during which the documented act occurred.
 The value set "DK_IHE_HealthcareFacilityTypeCodeSystem" was initially a subset of the code list from the SOR lookup table "SOR-Enhedstyper".
 All code values are given in the code system SNOMED CT identifiers (SCTID).
-Further use of code systems are documented in [https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx](http://svn.medcom.dk/svn/drafts/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx)
+Further use of code systems are documented in [<a href="https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx" target="_blank">DK-IHE_Metadata-Common_Code_systems-Value_sets (opens in new window)</a>](http://svn.medcom.dk/svn/drafts/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx)

 **Other information**